 It takes about 2 weeks for the vaccination to protect you against the flu.
 Even if you have been vaccinated, you can still get the flu.
 If you have symptoms, tell your doctor.

-You can get the flu anytime during the year.
-But, flu season typically lasts from October to May.
+You can get the flu anytime during the year (mainly in tropical climates).
+However in temperate climates, flu season typically lasts from October to May.
 The best time to get vaccinated is as soon as the vaccine is available.
 This will protect you before the flu comes to your community.

 Almost all people who receive the influenza vaccine have no problems.
 There are certain risks associated with the vaccine.
 As with any vaccine, there is a small risk of serious problems, including severe allergic reaction.